Tejasri-123/JS/README.md

-This are some basic stuff using Javascript
+These are some basic stuff using Javascript